robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       format (the byte with red first).
 The total size of data must be width * height * 2.
 No type checking is performed.

-printString(x, y, s [, font = None][, fgcolor = None ][, bgcolor = None])
+printString(x, y, s , font [, fgcolor = None ][, bgcolor = None])
     # Print a string s at location x, y using the font given in font.
-      The only choices are SmallFont, BigFont or SevenSegNumFont, with SmallFont as default.
+      The actual choices are SmallFont, BigFont or SevenSegNumFont.
 If fgcolor is given, that color is used for the characters.
 If bgcolor is given, that color is used for the background.
 Default are colors set by setColor() and setBGColor().
 FGcolor and BGcolor must be triples that can be converted to a bytearray, e.g. tuples, lists or strings.

 ----- lower level functions ---